 Along the water’s edge, keep your eyes out for shorebirds.
 The shorelines on the South Fraser Bird Trail are great for winter birding.
 Dunlin can be found in massive flocks and other winter shorebirds such as Sanderling, Surfbird, Black Turnstone, and Black-bellied Plover dot the beaches.

-On the land, winter offers some great opportunities for raptor sightings.
-Bald Eagles are especially common as they feed on the salmon spawning all over BC.
 Farmlands and fields are great places to camp out for short-eared Owls who will patrol the area.
 They are a fascinating species because unlike most owls who are nocturnal hunters, you can see short-eared owls active and hunting during the day, which is much easier to enjoy!
 Northern Harriers also patrol farms and marshlands.
 Look for a hawk-like bird with a face that looks disc-like like an owl.
 These raptors will hover in place before diving down at their prey.
+The South Fraser Bird Trail has some good spots of fields and farmlands to watch for winter raptors.

 A Short-Eared Owl prowls the farmlands.
 Photo by Pete Nuij.

 In the region of the Columbia Valley Bird Trail, ducks and waterfowl are less common in the winter months, but raptors just Rough-legged Hawks and Northern Pygmy-Owls are a more common sight.
-Northern Shrikes, incredible predatory songbirds known as “butcher birds”, are also an exciting rarer winter sight.
 The Columbia Valley also gets BC’s common Cedar Waxwings in warmer months, but winter is the time to see Bohemian Waxwings.
 Common Redpolls and Snow Buntings might also make an appearance on your outings, and you might even get lucky and see a vagrant Northern Cardinal, a winter favourite from the East that doesn’t grace BC very often.

 Northern Shrikes are the pint-sized predator of birds, small mammals, and insects.